romeerez/orchid-orm/docs/src/guide/columns-json-types.md

   jsonColumn: {
     // first element is JSON path,
     // second is a compare operator,
-    // third value can be of any type, or a subquery, or a raw query
+    // third value can be of any type, or a subquery, or a raw SQL query
     jsonPath: ['$.name', '=', value],

     // check if the JSON value in the column is a superset of the provided value